 Consumers can best protect themselves by checking for a valid contractor’s license, getting multiple estimates, insisting on a detailed written contract, and never paying in full up front.

 Virginia law requires a state license-–not just a local business license-–for most contracting work or bids over $1,000.
 Consumers have very little recourse against unlicensed contractors.
 The Board for Contractors offers consumer resources, including the comprehensive guide What You Should Know Before Hiring a Contractor, available for free download.
-Before hiring a contractor, consumers should observe the following Top Ten Tips (download PDF):
+Before hiring a contractor in any situation, consumers should observe the following Top Ten Tips (download PDF):

 please contact us in writing or via telephone and we will work with you to make the information available.